Ravikumarkatta/web-chat/README.md

 ## 🌟 Overview

-ChatSphere is a full-stack real-time chat application designed for seamless communication across multiple chat rooms.
+Web-chat is a full-stack real-time chat application designed for seamless communication across multiple chat rooms.
 Built with modern web technologies, it provides a Discord-like experience with features such as user authentication, room management, typing indicators, and file sharing capabilities.

 ### Key Highlights